What is the pelvic floor and why does it become weak?

 A pelvic floor contraction is performed by closing and drawing up your front and back passages.
 Imagine you are trying to stop yourself from passing wind and at the same time try to stop the flow of urine.
 The feeling is one of ‘squeeze and lift’.

-- Pull in your tummy muscles excessively
+• Do not pull in your tummy muscles excessively.

-- Muscles only develop when you challenge them to work harder than normal.
-This will be different for everyone
+• Muscles only develop when you challenge them to work harder than normal.
+This will be different for everyone.

-- Develop a habit of bracing your pelvic floor muscles gently during everyday activities (lifting, carrying and during strenuous exercise) and particularly during any task which might challenge the bladder or put pressure through the pelvis
+• Develop a habit of bracing your pelvic floor muscles gently during everyday activities (lifting, carrying and during strenuous exercise) and particularly during any task which might challenge the bladder or put pressure through the pelvis.

-- Do not exercise using the pelvic floor muscles to stop and start the flow of urine as it may interfere with normal bladder emptying.
+• Do not exercise using the pelvic floor muscles to stop and start the flow of urine as it may interfere with normal bladder emptying.

 Who can I contact for more help or information?